Best Chrome extensions to protect your online privacy and security

 AdGuard isn't necessarily the very best adblocker.
 It can use the same blacklist as all the others but it does use a little more processing power to do its thing than Ublock Origin (our next pick).
-AdGuard is the best all-in-one blocking tool for someone who doesn't want to use more than one extension, though.
+A lot of folks prefer AdGuard, though, so it's a popular choice.

 An ad blocker that's open-source and easy on your CPU and memory.
-If you choose to install a stand-alone mine blocking extension, this should be your ad blocker of choice. it's also easy to turn on and off for the times when you want to allow ads to support a specific website.
+If you have a Chromebook with limited horsepower, this should be your ad blocker of choice. it's also easy to turn on and off for the times when you want to allow ads to support a specific website.

 Anti Miner is open source and only does one thing — blocks websites from hijacking your CPU and memory to mine cryptocurrency.
 There are several miner blocker extensions available on the Chrome store, but Anti Miner is one I've found that doesn't hit your processor about as hard as a coin miner would anyway so it's our top pick in the category if all you want to do is block crypto-mining.

 The extension has a small UI when you click it to allow you to whitelist a website or allow mining for a limited time so you can support your favorite places on the web.